sage-code/maj/alphabet.md

 **Cost:**

-Words with higher cost will be analyzed to reduce cost.
-The lower the cost, the better the language is.
-We can generalize this algorithm for other languages, to compare language complexity.
-So far after a quick computation of 500 samples Maj is about 50% more efficient than other Romance languages.
+We keep an aye on the word cost using an algorithm.
+The lower the cost, the better the language become.
+By using the same algorithm for other languages, we compare language complexity.
+After a quick computation of only 500 samples Maj is about 50% more efficient than other Romance languages.

 **Word divergence:**